sashimi-yzh/sashimi-yzh.github.com/index.md

 * yuzihao@ict.ac.cn
 * No.6 Kexueyuan South Road, Zhongguancun, Haidian District, Beijing, China

+Zihao Yu is a PhD candidate of Institute of Computing Technology, Chinese Academy of Sciences.
+He is supervised by Prof. Ninghui Sun and Prof. Yungang Bao.
+He received his B.S. degree in computer science from Nanjing University in 2014.
+His research interests include computer architecture and operating systems.
+He is the leader of the Labeled von Neumann Architecture (LvNA) project.

 ## Education

-* University of Chinese Academy of Sciences (2014.09 - current)
+* University of Chinese Academy of Sciences / Institute of Computing Technology, Chinese Academy of Sciences (2014.09 - current)
   + Ph.D.
 Candidate in Computer System and Architecture

 * Nanjing University (2010.09 - 2014.06)